CataCsas/enterprise-homelab/network/vlan-design.md

 **Notes:**
 - Receives logs and telemetry from other VLANs
-- No direct exposure to guest or IoT networks
+- Isolated from Guest and IoT VLANs
+- pfSense provides routing and default gateway

 ---